Isaque Silva

 Isaque Severino Silva (born 24 February 2007) is a Brazilian footballer who plays as an attacking midfielder for Ukrainian Premier League club Shakhtar Donetsk.

 Club career

 Fluminense

 Isaque Silva played for Fluminense's youth setup since the age of ten.
 In May 2023 he signed his first professional contract with Fluminense until 2028.
-On 5 December 2024 Isadue made his professional debut for Fluminense, coming on as a substitute in a 1–0 Série A home win against Cuiabá.
+On 5 December 2024 Isaque made his professional debut for Fluminense, coming on as a substitute in a 1–0 Série A home win against Cuiabá.

 Shakhtar Donetsk

 On 28 August 2025, Isaque Silva joined Ukrainian Premier League side Shakhtar Donetsk for a reported fee of €10m, potentially rising to €12m.
 He signed a five-year contract with the club.